 If this could be summed up in a matter of a few words, one would have to conclude this miniseries is the best Jane Eyre has to offer.
 The Gothic nature and lighter approach to the material still keeps its original concept intact.
 The costuming is gorgeous, and the chemistry between Ruth and Toby is ridiculously good.
 If you’re a fan of period drama, this Jane Eyre (2006) ITV version is a must-see.
 It might not be your favorite, but it’s worth seeing once if for no other reason than to see an actress who seems to understand the importance of showing Jane truly isn’t an unfeeling creature.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Jane Eyre’ (2006): A Gothic Masterpiece of a Romance.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Jane Eyre’ (2006): A Gothic Masterpiece of a Romance.
 Re-live this #Gothic version of the classic novel with Toby Stephens and Ruth Wilson. #PeriodDrama #MustSee #Romance Click To Tweet

 Content: I cannot remember anything significant, but in thinking back, I’m confident its no worse than any prior adaptation.
 There’s thematic elements, and some “darkness” given the story.